-Seeking Sister Wife returns for season 4, premiering on Monday, June 6, at 10:00 p.m.
-ET on TLC.
-The reality series follows multiple families in various stages of seeking or incorporating new wives into their polygamous relationships.
+Seeking Sister Wife is a reality series that follows multiple families in various stages of seeking or incorporating new wives into their polygamous relationships.
 This article will explain where you can watch Seeking Sister Wife and where you can watch the entire series on-demand.

 - Best Way to Watch New Episodes of Seeking Sister Wife: Philo (7-day free trial) carries TLC and is the best way to watch Seeking Sister Wife.
 New episodes of Seeking Sister Wife air on Monday nights at 10:00 PM eastern on TLC.

 - Watch On-Demand: Every episode of this season of Seeking Sister Wife is available through Philo (7-day free trial) on-demand once they air on TLC.

 - Watch Past Seasons: Previous seasons are available on Discovery+ (Free Trial).

 Seeking Sister Wife is available live and on-demand if you have a TV provider that carries TLC in their channel lineup.
 However, you don’t need cable to watch it.
 The following streaming services will have every episode available on-demand: Philo, Hulu Live TV, Sling TV, DIRECTV STREAM, YouTube TV, and Fubo TV.